mayflower-tech/natuerlich/docs/object-interaction.md

 # Interaction with Objects

-Interactions in **natuerlich** work, just like everywhere else in react, through properties, such as `onClick`, on the elements.
+Interactions in **natuerlich** work, like everywhere else in react, through properties, such as `onClick`, on the elements.
 The interaction is based on [@coconut-xr/xinteraction](https://github.com/coconut-xr/xinteraction).
 For a more in-depth explanation of the event system and its features, visit the [xinteraction documentation](https://coconut-xr.github.io/xinteraction/#/).

-In the following, we define a box that reacts to the `click` event and increases the size of the box by 10%.
+In the following, we define a box that reacts to the `click` event and increases the box size by 10%.
 The `useState` hook stores the scale of the box, and each call to `setScale` takes the current state and multiplies it with `1.1`.
 When using the default `GrabController` and `GrabHand`, the click event will be triggered by grabbing and releasing the box.

-All interactions built with **natuerlich**  work with hands, controllers, but also with normal mouse and touch controls.
+All interactions built with **natuerlich**  work with hands, controllers, and normal mouse and touch controls.

 [CodeSandbox](https://codesandbox.io/s/natuerlich-object-interaction-lj9lpj?file=/src/app.tsx)